Six New Year Goals for New and Aspiring Board Members

-This post here will help you with a logical process to follow, and if you’re after a more detailed, step-by-step approach our Breaking into the Boardroom online course helps you do just that and you’ll have a pathway to the boardroom to follow.
+This post here will help you with a process to follow, and if you’re after a more detailed, step-by-step approach (with personal support) our Break into the Boardroom online course helps you do just that and set a pathway to the boardroom.

 2. Start thinking like a board member